Health Resources

 Diet

-Infants, particularly those with an ASD, may have increased nutritional needs and might require special formula.
+Infants, particularly those with an ASD, may have increased nutritional needs and might require a special formula.

 Dental Care